 Even after leaving school, social workers can continue sharpening their existing skills and learning new ones.
 By completing continuing education units, social workers can maintain their licenses while learning about contemporary topics and issues.

-Networking offers the opportunity to meet other professionals in the field and learn about potential job openings.
+Networking offers the opportunity to meet other professionals in the field and learn about potential social worker job openings.

 Joining a professional organization can help social workers find leadership opportunities, join local/regional chapters, and receive mentoring from more experienced professionals in the field.
 Many of these groups also provide in-person and online training alongside annual conferences.